cdt-data-science/cluster-scripts/experiments/examples/simple/README.md

 cd $repo_dir/experiments/examples/simple
 python3 gen_experiment.py
 head experiment.txt
+wc experiment.txt
 ```

+You should be able to answer the following:
+1. How many jobs are we going to run in our gridsearch
+1. If each job was going to take around an hour, and we are able to run 10
+   jobs in parallel at any given time, how long will the full experiment take
+   to run

 ### 3. Create the slurm_arrayjob.sh - the bash script for the slurm arrayjob
 Well actually...